The only way to be 100% sure a material contains asbestos is to have it tested.

-Otherwise check our asbestos labs page for a full list of NATA laboratories in Australia.
+Alternatively have a look at our asbestos labs page for a list of all NATA accredited laboratories and the prices they charge.

 If there has been one redeeming factor about asbestos in Australia, it’s publicity generated by high profile court compensation claims during 80′s, 90′s & into 2000′s which I believe has resulted in a public awareness campaign that no State Government health department awareness program could ever hope to replicate.
 Not only has this created a huge general awareness of the dangers associated with asbestos for the general public, it has rocked corporate Australia with large compensation payouts and often with negative publicity for corporate social responsibility.
 Large corporate losses like this finally sent a big wakeup call to any company dealing with asbestos, and finally after years of denial, governments and businesses have taken the dangers of asbestos seriously.